drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-05/exercise.md

 }
 ```

-This time, since we already removed the [traits](https://doc.rust-lang.org/book/ch10-02-traits.html) from `package/cw721`, we can eliminate those functions from `execute.rs` rather than block their behavior.
+This time, since we already removed the [traits](https://doc.rust-lang.org/book/ch10-02-traits.html) from `package/cw721`, we can eliminate those functions from `execute.rs` rather than just blocking their behavior.

 # Exercise